wenqicao/hacking_notes/web.md

 SQL INJECTION
 =============

-SQL operators:
+SQL operators and functions:

 `UNION` - used to combine the result of two or more SELECT statements with same number of columns and similar data types (selects only distinct values by default - to allow duplicate values, use UNION ALL).
+`SUBSTRING(str, pos, len)` - returns a specified number of characters from a particular position of a given string.

 MySQL delimiter: `#`
 SQL delimiter: `--`